hayleyw7/hayleyw7/README.md

 <div align="left">

   Hi!
-I'm Hayley, a software engineer who works on cloud-based data analysis software by day, plus whatever other strange side-projects or tools are inspiring me by night.
+I'm a software engineer who works on cloud-based data analysis software by day, plus whatever other strange side-projects or tools are inspiring me by night.

   This is my personal account.
 My work account is [@hwitherellIDBS](https://github.com/hwitherellidbs).